Tips to Stay Safe When Operating a Hydraulic Press

 Custom building allows you to safeguard just about any of your hydraulic machines, even in restricted spaces and for specialized units.
 In order to request a custom build, you need to know a number of specifics:

-With this information, you'll be ready to find the right lock system and locking actuator.
+With this information, you will be ready to find the right lock system and locking actuator.
 You need to feel confident you are looking out for your workers' safety.
 Accidents happen, but you can prepare for them.

 Find Failsafe Locking Systems for Hydraulic Presses

 Bear-Loc® by York Precision Machining and Hydraulics was created for hydraulics operators everywhere.
 Our system creates a safer, lower-risk environment for you and your workers.
-With Bear-Loc®, you don't have to choose the closest fitting option.
+With Bear-Loc®, you do not have to choose the closest fitting option.
 We custom build tailor-fit devices for your machines.

 Our responsive team makes the ordering process hassle-free, so you can benefit from a custom Bear-Loc® without any stress.
-We also offer cost-effective repairs and replacement, just in case you need them.
+We also offer cost-effective repairs and replacements, just in case you need them.

 There is no other hydraulic locking device with all of these features on the market.
 The complex and proprietary design is privately owned and cannot be reproduced by any other company.
 Bear-Loc® hydraulic cylinder lockout devices are one-of-a-kind, providing the safest and most reliable option for your business.